openshift/enhancements/enhancements/builds/entitlements.md

 A per build config annotation to opt out would be included in such a solution,  If the CRI-O/MCO solugin was an install based, day 1 operation, we could have a new field added to the global build config.

 NOTE: presumably a host injected option would provide the credentials "for free" for general tekton or Build V2 usage.

+NOTE: Host injection via the MCO requires a node reboot for the updates to take effect.
+That is generally deemed undesirable for this feature.
+Also, the MCO API has not been an obvious entryway for users to date when employment of the existing manual options for entitlements has come up.

+###### Current state

+1) Currently, auto mount of secrets from the host into the Pods enabled per default.
+Some people raised concerns about this default setting.
+Also, RHCOS does not, nor will ever have, the RPM installed by default such that the rhsm.conf file is present.

+2) Disabling auto mount of secrets from the host is under consideration by RHCOS

+3) Secrets on the host to provide the creds and rhsm.conf would then be needed.

+4) Where again, nobody wants to use the MCO for that.

+5) TODO: still searching for clarification on how the "secrets from the host" would be injected, and what they would look like exactly.

 #### In what form are the credentials provided